percona/pmm/docs/how-to/optimize.md

 ## Improving PMM Performance with Table Statistics Options

-If a MySQL instance has a lot of schemas or tables, there are two options to help improve the performance of PMM when adding instances with `pmm-admin add`: `--disable-tablestats` and `--disable-tablestats-limit`.
+If a MySQL instance has a lot of schemas or tables, there are two options to help improve the performance of PMM when adding instances with `pmm-admin add`:

+- `--disable-tablestats` or
+- `--disable-tablestats-limit`.

 !!! caution alert alert-warning "Important"
     - These settings can only be used when adding an instance.
 To change them, you must remove and re-add the instances.